Pop Culture Madness!

 Don't drink the Kool-Aid!
 Jim Jones got 909 of his cult followers to commit suicide (including many children) by drinking poisoned Kool-Aid in his Jonestown commune.

-Soviet Geologists found the LyKovs, a family of six, surviving in the middle of Siberia who hadn't seen another human since 1936.
+Soviet Geologists found the LyKovs, a family of six, surviving in the middle of Siberia, who hadn’t seen another human since 1936.

 The Unabomber sent his first bomb to Professor Buckley Crist at Northwestern University.
-Result: slight injury to officer Terry Markman.
+Result: slight injury to Officer Terry Markman.

 A computer "testing malfunction" caused the United State's Defense System to go from an "at ease" DEFCON 1 to a "fire up the missiles" DEFCON 5.